microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#workspace_didRenameFiles" name="workspace_didRenameFiles" class="anchor">DidRenameFiles Notification (:arrow_right:)</a>

-The did rename files notification is sent from the client to the server when files were renamed in the client.
+The did rename files notification is sent from the client to the server when files were renamed from within the client.

 _Client Capability_:
 * property name (optional): `workspace.fileOperations.didRename`